shallowgator/english-for-designers/03-content-first/work.md

 ![Write an alternative text description.](img/3dwork.png)

-a room render and stylized game asset hammer
+a room renders and stylized game asset hammer

 ### Polar Expedition of 1984